Chickenpox in children: symptoms and treatment

 The main visible manifestation of chickenpox is a rash.

 After a few days, the bubbles dry out, forming crusts.
 The peculiarity of the disease is that it can occur in several cycles with recurring symptoms.
-From the moment the last bubbles appear and within 5 days after that, the child can infect others.
+From the moment the last bubbles appear and for 5 days after that, the child can infect others.
 The intensity of the disease depends on the individual characteristics of the organism.

 Symptoms of the incubation period of chickenpox